Welcome to Not Just Knots!

 - Learn about West Country Whipping, a practical and easy wasy to finish the end of a piece of cordage, and use it to finish a few different kinds of cordage.
 Make a knot board showcasing your work.

 - A carrick bend mat and Turk's head knot are made the same way.
-Learn to make both at the same time with these instrutions: Carrick Bend Mat and Turk's Head Knot
+Learn to make both at the same time with these instructions: Carrick Bend Mat and Turk's Head Knot

 - Design and create a bracelet based on the Turk's head knot.